Happy Valentines Day… Do you have a special someone you have been talking to online?

 If you are unsure if the photo is real or fake, start with a reverse image search.
 Images contain metadata that can easily be traced to the source.

-Always be sure to research the person’s social media accounts and public records to verify their identity.
+Always research the person’s social media accounts and public records to verify their identity.
 If a person’s profile seems suspicious, take it as a red flag and don’t respond.

-Additionally, there are services that allow you to search public records in order to verify the existence of an individual or business entity.
+Additionally, some services allow you to search public records to verify the existence of an individual or business entity.

 Taking these precautions can help protect you from falling victim to a romance scam.